webplatform/docs/tutorials/box_model/index.md

 ; outset
 : opposite of inset.
 Border looks like its coming out of the element

-See the [http://code.webplatform.org/gist/11411135 Live Example]
+See the [http://code.webplatform.org/gist/11411135 Live Example] border styles

 You can also set the style to <code>hidden</code> which is the same as none to explicitly remove the border, or set the color to <code>transparent</code> to make the border invisible without changing the layout.

 To specify borders one side at a time, use the properties: [[css/properties/border-top|border-top]] ,  [[css/properties/border-right|border-right]] , [[css/properties/border-bottom|border-bottom]] ,  [[css/properties/border-left|border-left]] .
 You can use these to specify a border on only one side, or different borders on different sides.

-Border sides example
+<p>Border sides example.</p>
 This rule sets the dimensions, the background color and the top border of all div elements:

 <syntaxhighlight lang="css">